-- Each public body will compile their list of projects that will implemented towards their EPWP Target - The Project list will specify for each project: - The project's name, category (focus area), geographic area - Timeframes for implementation and project status - The budget for each year of the implementation period; and how this is funded i.e. what portion is funded from the EPWP grant, from other national grant (source to be specified), own revenue and donor funding - Its service delivery outputs - Number of participants - Number of full time equivalent - The project list sets out the expected deliverables from each EPWP programme/project.
-The project list is complete in that it records all projects that contribute to the EPWP Target, those funded through existing baseline budgets and co-funded with the grant and those funded fully with the grant. - The public body will submit its project list for review by the Department of Public Works and Infrastructure. - The Department of Public Works and Infrastructure will review the project list, mainly with a view to
+- Each public body will compile their list of projects that will implemented towards their EPWP Target - The Project list will specify for each project: - o The project's name, category (focus area), geographic area - o Timeframes for implementation and project status - o The budget for each year of the implementation period; and how this is funded i.e. what portion is funded from the EPWP Integrated Grant, from other national grant (source to be specified), own revenue and donor funding - o Its service delivery outputs - Number of participants - Number of full time equivalent - The project list sets out the expected deliverables from each EPWP programme/project.
+The project list is complete in that it records all projects that contribute to the EPWP Target, those funded through existing baseline budgets and cofunded with the grant and those funded fully with the grant. - The public body will submit its project list for review by the Department of Public Works and Infrastructure.